TommasoFederici/Emotion-Control-in-MusicGen-via-Steering/README.md

 ## 🚀 Quick Start

-The easiest way to test the model is using the provided notebook:
+The easiest way to test the framework is using the provided notebook:

 1. Open `Emotion_Control_ActivationSteering_demo_code_colab.ipynb` (Google Colab with a T4 GPU is recommended).
 2. Install the required dependencies (run the first cell).